wolpert/svarm/docs/Design.md

 When a node range needs to be split, combined or shuffled, the control plane will do the following (simplified):

-1. Add the new node and tenant resource range to the system for the nodes to init themselves.
+1. Add the new node and tenant resource metaData to the system for the nodes to init themselves.
 2. When the nodes are ready, add in the new changes to the tenant resource config.